Tijani-Dia/dj-tracker/docs/configuration.md

 ## `TRACK_ATTRIBUTES_ACCESSED`

 `dj-tracker` patches the `__getattribute__` method on tracked models to provide hints on using `values` or `values_list` when it detects that no model attribute or method was accessed except the fields fetched from the database.
-This add an overhead to avery attribute access.
+This add an overhead to every attribute access.
 To disable this feature, set this setting to `False`.
 It's enabled by default.

 ```python
 DJ_TRACKER = {